ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ### 7. PSReadline and Other Interactive Prompt Helpers for zsh, bash

-If you're using PowerShell you'll want to get the latest [PSReadline](https://www.powershellgallery.com/packages/PSReadLine) and add some things to your profile to get predictive autocomplete from history in a list view.
+If you're using PowerShell, you'll want to get the latest [PSReadline](https://www.powershellgallery.com/packages/PSReadLine) and add some things to your profile to get predictive autocomplete from history in a list view.
 (Once installed see the profile in the repos above for how to turn this on.)

-I have similar setups for zsh and bash via these Homebrew packages, though in playing around I may have turned some of them off.
+I have similar setups for zsh and bash via these Homebrew packages, though in playing around I may have turned some of them off by commenting them out of the rc dotfiles.
 Try installing these and taking a look at my `.zshrc` and `.bashrc` and related files in the macOS repo above to get an idea of the current setup for these.
 Oh also you'll want to get the latest bash from Homebrew, because the built-in bash in macOS is old and won't handle most things.
 (Though these days I don't use bash much on macOS, just pwsh and zsh.)
 I'm open to feedback on how to make these zsh and bash setups better since I'm not a deep expert in this area, so if you think this can be improved, shoot me a message.

 ```text
 bash-completion@2